 Yeah, I was really missing my own weapon right about then.
 This one produced real arrows that didn’t even explode.
 I was back in the form of red-headed Gabrielle, hoping that Athena‘s suggestion that I keep my presence and identity secret for as long as possible would pay off.

 Just as the arrow passed my head, Asenath was there to catch it.
 Then she was a practically invisible blur, suddenly arriving behind the security guy who had appeared in our path.
-The arrow lashed out to cut the man’s leg, and then she gave him a shot of against the wall as he fell.
+The arrow lashed out to cut the man’s leg, and then she gave him a shove against the wall as he fell.
 Looking to me, she beckoned.
 I gave the man one last look while he was trying to pick himself up before running past him.
 On the way, I reached out and brush the hand across his flailing arm, giving him a quick look to make sure there wasn’t a Seosten there.

 Roxa had been right, the area beyond the place where Francis had his powers was total and complete chaos.
 There were bodies lying here and there, screams coming from every direction, and we kept being attacked from all sides.
 People were popping out of rooms to attack us.
 Some thought they were defending themselves, while others were being controlled.
 Even that latter wasn’t always the same.
 Some were controlled by actual Seosten, while others were simply taken over by Radueriel’s toys.
 It was a total madhouse.
 And I was pretty sure there was a bad fire somewhere nearby.